One critically injured after shooting Saturday morning

 Emergency officials said it happened on the 8700 block of GSRI Avenue at around 5 a.m.
 The unidentified victim was taken to the hospital.

+EBRSO acknowledged that there were reports of shots in the area and that the victim left the scene to a hospital.

 A suspect and motive have not been named.
+No other information is available at this time.

 More News